sinankalkan/CENG501-Spring2021/project_CenikGunay/Sample_readme.md

 ## 1.1.
 Paper summary

 We can summarize the paper as below.

-1) They build Placepedia, a large-scale place dataset with comprehensive annotations in multiple aspects.
+**1)** They build Placepedia, a large-scale place dataset with comprehensive annotations in multiple aspects.
 Compared to the other dataset related to place recognition tasks, Placepedia is the largest and the most comprehensive dataset for place understanding as you can see from the Table 1 below, which shows the comparision with the other dataset.

-2) Authors designed four task-spesific benchmarks on Placepedia with respect to multi-faceted information.
+**2)** Authors designed four task-spesific benchmarks on Placepedia with respect to multi-faceted information.

-3) They conduct systematic studies on place recognition, which demonstrate important challenges in place understanding as well as the connections between the visual characteristics and underlying socioeconomic or cultural implications.
+**3)** They conduct systematic studies on place recognition, which demonstrate important challenges in place understanding as well as the connections between the visual characteristics and underlying socioeconomic or cultural implications.

 In the related studies, the dataset focuses only the spesific tasks like place categorization, scene recognition, object retrieval or image retrieval.
 However, Placepedia can be used for all these task due to its much larger amount image and data, containing over 240K places with 35 million images labeled with 3K categories.
 Moreover, the function information of places may lead to a new task, namely place functio recognition.

-**Table 1.** Comparing Placepedia with other existing datasets.
-Placepedia offers the largest number of images and the richest information
+**Table 1.** _Comparing Placepedia with other existing datasets.
+Placepedia offers the_ largest number of images and the richest information
 ![comparision](https://user-images.githubusercontent.com/53267971/127357466-9ba97ed1-2ead-4646-8c25-17514200bd3f.PNG)